Computation of Maximal Determinants of Binary Circulant Matrices: Parallel algorithms

-The idea is to take a random sample of $T$ necklaces, each of length~$n$.
+The idea is to take a random sample of (say) $T := 4000P^2$ necklaces (each of length $n$).
 Sort the sample, and then divide it into $P$ equal-sized segments.
 Modify the initial segment to start with $W_0 = 0\ldots 0$ and the final segment to end with $W_{K-1} = 1\ldots 1$.
-Thus, each processor has approximately $\mu = K/P$ of words to process.
+Thus, each processor has the same number $\lfloor K/P \rfloor$ words to process, apart from a small sampling error which is negligible in practice.
 Also, we know the necklace starting each segment, so we can use Duval's algorithm to enumerate all necklaces in a segment.